 During the first two years, Avant Homes are responsible for addressing the issues covered under the terms of the warranty.

 For information about the additional cover provided by your warranty provider, please click here for more on the NHBC warranty, or here for more on the Premier Guarantee.
 For guides on looking after your new home, click here (for NHBC) or here (for Premier).

 Your home has been constructed by several different trades in accordance with relevant Building Control requirements.
 Although every care has been taken to ensure it is handed over with no problems, there can occasionally be some minor issues that only become apparent once the home is occupied.
 These are known as snags or snagging issues.

 If you have found an issue with your new home, please read our full after sales procedure here.

-This guide provides you with additional information about some issues which can occur and the importance of logging damages at the First ‘In-Home’ Visit (FIHV) as Avant Homes will not be held responsible for damages that occur post occupation after this time.
-This handbook provides advice on what constitutes an issue/defect, explains what can be done about it, and details on where responsibility sits.
+The guide below provides you with important information about your new home.
+It explains general "running in", what constitutes an issue/defect, what can be done about any issues, and details on where responsibility sits.
+It will also explain the importance of logging damages at the First ‘In-Home’ Visit (FIHV), as Avant Homes will not be held responsible for damages that occur post occupation after this time.

 It is common for internal doors to need adjusting as your new home settles.
 This is not a defect and is a result of your home naturally drying out following the build process.
 The natural products used in the construction of your home mean that materials can expand and contract as they dry out and are exposed to the temperature changes resulting from you living in your new home.